MBelniak/USD-Inverted-Double-Pendulum/README.md

 # USD-Inverted-Double-Pendulum
-QLearning and A3C algorithms on InvertedDoublePendulum-v2 from OpenAI Gym.
+Double deep QLearning and A3C algorithms on InvertedDoublePendulum-v2 from OpenAI Gym.

 ![Model preformance with A3C](videos/GIF_18-12-2020_17-15-36.gif)